minvws/nl-covid19-data-dashboard/docs/feature-flags.md

 ## Usage

-A feature flag when defined in the configuration can be used like this:
+After a flag has been configured it can be used like this:

 ```ts
 const someFeature = useFeature('someFeatureName');